dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 - Dependency resolution with `pub get`, plus `Pub get` and `Pub clean` actions when `pubspec.yaml` or `pubspec.lock` is active.
-- Compilation and execution in an isolated preview sandbox, with start, stop, restart, and hot reload controls.
+- Compilation and execution in an isolated preview sandbox, with start, stop, restart, and Flutter-only hot reload controls.
 - Built-in Dart, Flutter, and Flame examples, as well as projects loaded from pub.dev packages, GitHub Gists, and remote tar archives.
 - Responsive desktop and small-screen layouts, light and dark themes, and an